Design thinking

 Foster a true design culture within your organization

-Design thinking is an iterative process — it’s not something you do once and call it done.
+Design thinking is an iterative process.
+It’s not something you do once and call it done.
 The more you do it, the more you’ll see a design-focused culture emerge within your organization, which is much more effective than going to one-off creative retreats or setting up expensive innovation centers that no one ever uses.

 This mindset and cultural shift can help scale design thinking within the business.
 But it’s important to know how to avoid some of the pitfalls companies can face when trying to create a design culture internally.